j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 - Pragmatic Programming: Dave Thomas, Andrew Hunt
 - the others: Martin Fowler, James Grenning, Brian Marick, Robert C. Martin, Steve Mellor

-What strikes me about this, is that five of the co-authors, so close to a third of them, did not (co-)create a methodology.
+What strikes me about this list, is that five of the Manifesto's co-authors, so close to a third of them, did not (co-)create a methodology.
 So having an understanding of the methodologies that were represented, is not enough.
 The background of these five other co-authors is also relevant.

 ### Can you give a brief explanation of each of these?